The Tingler: Plot

 After they contain the tingler and return to Higgins' house, it is revealed that Higgins is the murderer; he frightened his wife to death, knowing that she could not scream because she was mute.
-The centipede-like creature eventually breaks free from the container that held it and is released into Higgins' theater.
+The centipede-like creature eventually breaks free from the container that held it and is released into the theater below the house.
 The tingler latches onto a woman's leg, and she screams until it releases its grip.
 Chapin controls the situation by shutting off the lights and telling everyone in the theater to scream.
 When the tingler has left the showing room, they resume the movie and go to the projection room, where they find the tingler and capture it.

 Guessing that the only way to neutralize the tingler is to reinsert it inside Martha's body, Chapin does so.
 After he leaves, Higgins, who has admitted his guilt to Chapin, is alone in the room.
 As if by supernatural forces, the door slams shut and locks itself, and the window closes, echoing what happened just before Martha was frightened to death.
 The tingler causes the body of Martha to rise from the bed, staring at her husband.
 Higgins is so terrified that he is unable to scream.
 The screen fades, and Dr. Chapin's voice says, "Ladies and gentlemen, just a word of warning.
 If any of you are not convinced that you have a tingler of your own, the next time you are frightened in the dark... don't scream."